Bachelor of Business Administration (Honours) in Accounting and Finance (Full-time, 4 years)

 Dr Francis Lam

 Subject to accreditation assessment, graduates are eligible to enter the Qualification Programme of the Hong Kong Institute of Certified Public Accountants (HKICPA), for CPA Program of CPA Australia and Level 1 of the Chartered Financial Analyst (CFA) examination.
-They may also obtain maximum exemption for Papers F1 to F9 of the Association of Chartered Certified Accountants (ACCA) examination, and partial exemption from the Institute of Certified Management Accountants (CMA).
+They may also obtain maximum exemption for Papers F1 to F9 of the Association of Chartered Certified Accountants (ACCA) examination.

 The BBA (Hons) in Accounting and Finance is part of the BBA (Hons) Scheme.
 The Learning Outcomes for the PolyU BBA are driven very directly by the mission of the University, which is in turn a reflection of its well-defined place in the Hong Kong community and the nature of its in-coming students.
 The Learning Outcomes set out below therefore represent a balance between the continuing need for ‘practicality’ in programmes and the pressing need for ‘whole person development’ in our students.